Pinky-Cat/pinky-cat.github.io/indexes/touhou-website-index.md

 title:  'Touhou Website Index'
 description: 'Collection of links on Touhou content around the internet!'
 date: 2024-06-05
-update: 2024-12-08
+update: 2024-12-28
 tags: Touhou
 permalink:
 ---
 ## Foreword
-As an index extension to Raxelgrande's [Awesome Touhou](https://github.com/Raxelgrande/awesome-touhou) and to the wishes expressed in [The Independent Web of 2hu - A Dream of Eastern Turnpikes](https://www.tekitou.moe/posts/2023-04-18-tuhupike.html), this index will catalog any parts of the web containing noteworthy Touhou content to act as a historical record.
+As an index extension to FlameSniper's [Awesome Touhou](https://github.com/FlameSniper/awesome-touhou) and to the wishes expressed in [The Independent Web of 2hu - A Dream of Eastern Turnpikes](https://www.tekitou.moe/posts/2023-04-18-tuhupike.html), this index will catalog any parts of the web containing noteworthy Touhou content to act as a historical record.
 Feel free to contact me for any additions, comments, or suggestions to this list under the contacts listed under my [Personal Page](https://pinky-cat.github.io/personal.html).

 ### Table of Contents